nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

 ## Nuxeo Self Registration

 This template offers the necessary configuration to allow an anonymous user to request an account in the application, i.e. self-registration, with approval.
-This project depends on the [nuxeo-labs-user-regiustration](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-labs-user-registration) plugin, so both must be installed.
+This project depends on the [Nuxeo User Self-Registation](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-labs-user-registration) addon, so both must be installed.</br>
 This plugin is available in the Nuxeo Marketplace.